dotnet/AspNetCore.Docs/aspnetcore/security/authentication/twitter-logins.md

 ## Next steps

 * This article showed how you can authenticate with Twitter.
-You can follow a similar approach to authenticate with other providers listed in the [previous section](sociallogins.md).
+You can follow a similar approach to authenticate with other providers listed on the [previous page](sociallogins.md).

 * Once you publish your web site to Azure Web App, you should reset the `ConsumerSecret` in the Twitter developer portal.